zyma-Jasper/AnimalChessGame/interface.md

 -- return value is  ([[String]], [[UI.Helperer]] ), return the current display and player map.

-SelectRequest :: Int->Int->UIHelper.Player->Bool
+selectRequest :: Int->Int->UIHelper.Player->Bool
-SelectRequest x y player = True
+selectRequest x y player = True
 --- @Description: UI will send a request to select one grid, return whether the player can select this grid.
 --- @Param: x,y : the grid point(x,y from {0,1,2,3}), player: the current player
 --- @Return: True if the player can choose the grid for further operation, False if the play can't select this grid.